Bishop Kemper School for Ministry

 What is the Bishop Kemper School for Ministry?

-The Bishop Kemper School for Ministry (BKSM), located in Topeka, Kansas, is a unique collaborative venture of the Episcopal Dioceses of Kansas, Nebraska, West Missouri and Western Kansas.
+The Bishop Kemper School for Ministry (BKSM), located in Topeka, Kansas, is a unique collaborative venture of the Episcopal Dioceses of Kansas, Iowa, Missouri, Nebraska, West Missouri and Western Kansas.

-BKSM was founded in 2013 in order to pool financial and human resources to best support leadership formation within the four dioceses and to strengthen bonds of community and mutual mission.
+BKSM was founded in 2013 in order to pool financial and human resources to best support leadership formation within four original dioceses, now expanded to six, and to strengthen bonds of community and mutual mission.

 The Bishop Kemper School for Ministry uniquely forms priests, deacons, and lay ministers together, fostering shared team ministry that honors and values the gifts and callings of all.